HPC Practice SLURM

 https://bioinfo.ird.fr/index.php/en/tutorials-howtos-add-ssh-keys/

-Practice 1: Get Connecting on a linux server by ssh
+Practice 1: Connect to a linux server with ssh

 In mobaXterm: